Writers want to grab a reader’s attention.

 No, let me clarify that.
 Writers NEED to grab the reader’s attention.

 This post offers five possibilities:

+1. Ask a question.
 Try opening your novel with a question.
 You need not answer it right away.
 Use it to make your reader curious.

 Would Sarah’s nightmare ever end?